Mangled watermarks on Facebook

 Yes, this is because of the aggressive jpeg compression that Facebook applies to our photos, which photographers are always eager to complain about at any opportunity.
-As I’ve insisted in the past, we can’t blame Facebook for doing this.
+As I’ve insisted in the past, we we can't blame Facebook for doing this.

 Before I delve into matters of compression, I must point out that it can be avoided on Facebook business pages by using PNG files instead.
 PNG files have no compression.
 There are some caveats, though: